 Machine learning is recently gathering a great deal of attention and becoming an indispensable technology in information science.
-In this lecture, students learn basics of machine learning and some important methods for data analysis.
-In the first part of this lecture, we first review basics of probability and statistics, and then the important concepts in machine learning are learned through least-squares regression.
-In the last part of this lecture, after learning some linear methods in classification, we focus on basic topics of neural networks.
+In this lecture, students learn basics of supervised learning (regression and classification), and overview some recent topic in machine learning.
+In the first part of this lecture, we review the important concepts and basic methods through regression and classification.
+Then, we focus on some topics such as weak supervision and tranfser learning.

-Machine learning, regression, classification, neural network
+machine learning, regression, classification, weak supervision, transfer learning

-- Understanding basic concepts in machine learning - Understanding linear methods in regression and classification - Understanding basics of neural networks
+- Understanding basic concepts in machine learning - Understanding basics in regression and classification - Understanding basics of weak supervision and transfer learning